-If you received an email or postcard notice addressed to you, then you are a member of the Settlement Class, you will be a part of the settlement, and the applicable benefits of the settlement will be provided to you, unless you exclude yourself.
-If you are not sure whether you have been properly included, you can call the number at the bottom of this notice to check.
+If you received an email notice or postcard notice addressed to you then you are a member of the Settlement Class, you will be a part of the settlement, and the applicable benefits of the settlement will be provided to you, unless you exclude yourself.
+If you are not sure whether you have been properly included, you can call the number for the Settlement Administrator at the bottom of this notice to check.